highchair/artinruins-com/_property/second-universalist-church.md

   - url: second-universalist-goog-2015-01.jpg
     caption: 'Google Streetview from September 2015'

-imagescredit: Contributions from Google Streetview.
+imagescredit: 'Contributions from Google Streetview and <a href="//provlibdigital.org/islandora/object/islandora%3A4813" target="_blank">Providence Public Library</a>.'
 ---

 ### Reason for Demolition